Arrhythmia classification with the LSTM-FCN SageMaker algorithm¶

 metrics.columns = test_dataset.columns[:5]

-We find that the model achieves more than 90% test accuracy across all classes.
+We find that the model achieves over 90% test accuracy across all classes.

 After the analysis has been completed, we can delete the model and the endpoint.